ETS5/RPWNmasternodesetup/README.md

 cd ~/RPWNmasternodesetup
 sudo bash RPWN-setup.sh [Masternode_Private_Key]
 ```
 __NOTE:__ This process may take anywhere from 5 to 20 minutes, depending on your VPS HW specs.
 If it's not your very first ever masternode setup, you may want to speed up the process by doing things in parallel.
-While the MN setup script is running on the VPS, you can spend this time getting ready to start your new masternode from your Hot Wallet (also referred to as Control Wallet) by following instructions in next step (6).
+While the RPWNmasternodesetup script is running on the VPS, you can spend this time getting ready to start your new masternode from your Hot Wallet (also referred to as Control Wallet) by following instructions in next step (6).

 Once the script completes, it will output your VPS Public IP Address and masternode Private Key which it generated for this masternode.
 Detailed instructions on what to do next will be provided on the VPS console.

 **6) Prepare your Hot Wallet and start the new masternode**.
-In this step you will introduce your new masternode to the RPWN network by issuing a masternode start command from your wallet, which will broadcast information proving that
+In this step you will introduce your new masternode to the RESPAWN network by issuing a masternode start command from your wallet, which will broadcast information proving that
 the collateral for this masternode is secured in your wallet.
-Without this step your new masternode will function as a regular RPWN node (wallet) and will not yield any rewards.
+Without this step your new masternode will function as a regular RESPAWN node (wallet) and will not yield any rewards.
 Usually you keep your Hot Wallet on your Windows machine where you securely store your funds for the MN collateral.

 Basically all you need to do is just edit the __masternode.conf__ text file located in your hot wallet __data directory__ to enter a few masternode parameters, restart the wallet and then issue a start command for this new masternode.